Business Initiative Home

 For example, the European Union has directives that require member states to implement laws ensuring shareholder rights to vote on executive compensation policies.

-In the United Kingdom, the Companies Act 2006 and subsequent regulations mandate an annual binding shareholder vote on the future remuneration policy for directors and an advisory vote on the annual remuneration report.
+In the United Kingdom, the Companies Act of 2006 and subsequent regulations mandate an annual binding shareholder vote on the future remuneration policy for directors and an advisory vote on the annual remuneration report.

-In contrast, countries like Switzerland have implemented regulations that allow shareholders to have a binding say on executive compensation through the “Minder Initiative.”
+In contrast, countries like Switzerland have implemented regulations that allow shareholders to have a binding say on executive compensation through the “Minder Initiative”.

 In the European Union, the Shareholder Rights Directive (Directive 2007/36/EC and its amendment Directive (EU) 2017/828) sets out certain rights for shareholders in listed companies, including rules promoting the exercise of shareholder rights at general meetings and encouraging long-term shareholder engagement.